Oh how I LOVE traveling with kids!

 - Traveling internationally at a young age gets children comfortable with long-haul travel.
 Our two kids LOVE flying, and sometimes I think the longer the flight, the better for them.
 By making the act of flying a fun adventure in and of itself, we instill an excitement for traveling around the world early on.

 - We want to raise children who are flexible and can handle challenges with a positive attitude.
-Traveling overseas, kids watch us parents navigate so many new challenges, such as language barriers, driving on new roads, taking unfamiliar public transportation, eating new food, having to find alternative solutions to the way we might handle issues in the states.
+Traveling overseas, kids watch us parents navigate so many new challenges.
+They observe how we deal with language barriers, driving on new roads, taking unfamiliar public transportation, eating new food.
+They learn having to find alternative solutions to the way we might handle issues in the states.
 When our kids see us being flexible, having a go-with-the-flow attitude, and positively rising to the challenges of international travel, then they will be more likely to have that kind of flexibility instilled within them.
-The value of this skill transcends travel — it’s vital for living a full, rich life on a daily basis.
+The value of this skill transcends travel -- it's vital for living a full, rich life on a daily basis.

 Attitude is everything

 When traveling internationally, how you deal with challenges really is everything.
 Your children model your behavior, and if you choose to view mishaps and challenges as negative obstacles rather than positive learning experiences, your child will also likely have bad memories from the trip.
 It's important to remember that bad moments are just that: temporary, fleeting moments.
 It's a good lesson for us adults to be reminded of as well.